willfaught/willfaught.github.io/content/blog/2015-05-26-apple-bug-safari-landscape-orientation-blocks-the-page-top.md

 title: 'Apple Bug: Safari Landscape Orientation Blocks The Page Top'
 ---

-Viewed a [page](https://talks.go-zh.org/2015/gofmt-en.slide) in landscape orientation that didn’t scroll vertically.
+Viewed a [page](https://talks.go-zh.org/2015/gofmt-en.slide) in landscape orientation that didn't scroll vertically.
 Dragged left on the page with one finger to interact with the page.
-The address bar popped down from the top of the screen, hiding the content there, and I couldn’t hide it without changing the orientation to portrait and then back.
+The address bar popped down from the top of the screen, hiding the content there, and I couldn't hide it without changing the orientation to portrait and then back.

 iOS 8.3, iPhone 6